bassmanitram/actions-for-nautilus/README.md

 work for you.

-(Note that there are a number of programs that allow you to manage the X clipboards from the command line - `xsel`, `xclipboard`, ... - all are usable with this extension.
+(Note that there are a number of programs that allow you to manage the X clipboards from the command line - `xsel`, `xclipboard`, `xcutsel`... - all are usable with this extension - particularly `xsel`.
 However for the sample configuration we had to pick one, so `xclip` was chosen).

 ### The Gnome Terminal "No Close" profile
 When executing the `gnome-terminal` command, the sample configuration references a